jaredcdavis/shellpool/README.md

    of memory allocated or involve multiple threads.

  - **Background jobs**.
 You can (optionally) launch external programs in the background.
-(You don't get the exit codes and streaming features in this case.)
+(However, you don't get the exit codes and streaming features in this case.)

  - **Multithreading**.
-Shellpool is safe for launching multiple programs from multiple threads.
-Its multithreading support is based on the [bordeaux-threads](http://common-lisp.net/project/bordeaux-threads/) library.
+You can safely launch multiple programs from multiple threads.
+Threading support is based on the [bordeaux-threads](http://common-lisp.net/project/bordeaux-threads/) library.